Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 # Git gud

-This is the first chapter in a series of 10 of the [learn.rb project](https://github.com/monorkin/learn.rb) who's goal is to teach people Ruby with a focus on Ruby on Rails.
+This is the first chapter in a series of 10 of the [learn.rb project](https://github.com/monorkin/learn.rb) whose goal is to teach people Ruby with a focus on Ruby on Rails.

 ## Chapters